What do A and T mean in MBTI personality test? Complete analysis of the differences in personality between T and A

 • Strong self-reflection ability

-Performance of T-type personality in daily life
+The manifestation of T-shaped personality in daily life

-1. Work scene
+1. Work scenarios

-• Work meticulously and rarely make mistakes
+• Do things carefully and rarely make mistakes

 2. Interpersonal relationships